Personal Finance

 3. Keep Credit Accounts Open

-Applying for lines of credit, even if you don’t ultimately receive them, is not a good idea if you are planning on getting a car loan.
-Any hard inquiry on your credit report reflects poorly on your overall score.
-Instead, avoid any other application within six months of applying for your auto loan.
+Applying for multiple lines of credit—even if you’re ultimately denied—can harm your credit when planning to get a car loan.
+Every hard inquiry on your credit report negatively affects your score.
+Avoid any credit applications within six months of your planned auto loan application.

-Check Your Credit Report Often if You Plan to Buy a Car
+Monitor Your Credit Report Regularly When Planning to Buy a Car

 Check Credit Report